thelounge/thelounge.github.io/_docs/usage.md

 This page also checks for The Lounge and package updates, and allows you to read the changelog for the currently installed version.

+## Native app

+The Lounge is a progressive web app (PWA), and can be installed from any modern browser for a native-like experience without having a dedicated app.

+A "Add The Lounge to home screen" button should show up in settings when you are running The Lounge in private mode.

+Push notifications are supported on all platforms except for iOS, due to Apple not supporting web push specification and all browsers being reskins of Safari.

 ## Command line help

 To get general information about the program and an overview of the available